georchestra/homepage/README.md

 ## Scripts

-- `dev:home` run home page in dev mode
+- `dev` run home page in dev mode
-- `dev:header` run header in dev mode
-- `build:home` builds home page and outputs it in your `dist/home` directory
+- `build:home` builds home page and outputs it in your `dist` directory
-- `build:header` builds header and outputs it in your `dist/header` directory
 - `format` runs prettier format in write mode

 ## Deploy

-To build an application, run `npm run build:{yourApp}`.
+To build an application, run `npm run build`.

-Copy the resources built in `./dist/{yourApp}` folder to your web server.
+Copy the resources built in `./dist/` folder to your web server.

 ## Tech

 - [Vite](https://vitejs.dev/)
 - [TailwindCSS](https://tailwindcss.com/)
 - prettier